 This book is more of a collection of stories than it is a full on story.
 The book features six adventures featuring Alvirah Meehan, the maid who appeared in Clark’s other novel, Weep No More, My Lady, who won $40 million in the lottery.

-The first story revolves around their going back home to New York City and centers on Alvirah’s nephew, Willy, is arrested for the murder of an actress with whom he shared an apartment with.
-The following stories follow the same formula—find crime, solve crime.
+The first story revolves around there going back home to New York City and centers on Alvirah’s nephew, Willy, is arrested for the murder of an actress with whom he shared an apartment with.
+The following stories follow the same formula—find crime, solve the crime.
 All made possible by a cleaning woman, her plumber husband, and $40 million sitting pretty in the bank.